Georgii Logvynskyi: Parliamentary activities

-In 2014 Georgii Logvynskyi became a Member of Ukrainian Parliament (People's Depute of Ukraine).
-He held positions of the Vice-Chairperson of the Committee on Human Rights, Ethnic Minorities and Inter-ethnic relations and Chairman of the Subcommittee on International Legal Affairs and Internally Displaced Persons.
+In 2014, Logvynskyi became a Member of Ukrainian Parliament (People's Depute of Ukraine).
+He held positions of the vice-chairperson of the Committee on Human Rights, Ethnic Minorities and Inter-ethnic relations and chairman of the Subcommittee on International Legal Affairs and Internally Displaced Persons.

-Mr Logvynskyi was the driving force for the Law of Ukraine «On Securing the Rights and Freedoms of Citizens and the Legal Regime on the Temporarily Occupied Territory of Ukraine».
+Logvynskyi was the driving force for the Law of Ukraine "On Securing the Rights and Freedoms of Citizens and the Legal Regime on the Temporarily Occupied Territory of Ukraine".

-Also, Georgii Logvynskyi is a co-author of the numerous addresses of the Verkhovna Rada of Ukraine to the international organisations, parliamentary assemblies, foreign governments and world leaders as to human rights violations in the Autonomous Republic of Crimea, condemning violations of rights and freedoms of the Crimean Tatar people.
+Logvynskyi is a co-author of the numerous addresses of the Verkhovna Rada of Ukraine to the international organisations, parliamentary assemblies, foreign governments and world leaders as to human rights violations in the Autonomous Republic of Crimea, condemning violations of rights and freedoms of the Crimean Tatar people.

-In 2015 Mr Logvynskyi was elected a Chairman of the Inter-Fractional Association of Members of the Parliament «Advocacy of Ukraine».
-In this capacity he managed to unite the members of the parliament, advocates, human rights defenders and to create a platform for dialogue regarding protection of lawyers’ rights, rule of law, prohibition of illegal interference into a work of lawyers.
+In 2015, Logvynskyi was elected a chairman of the Inter-Fractional Association of Members of the Parliament, Advocacy of Ukraine.

 On April 9, 2015, he voted in favor of recognizing the status of fighters for the independence of Ukraine in the 20th century of all nationalist formations, including those participating in the occupation of modern Ukrainian lands on the side of the German Empire and the Third Reich.

-On March 29, 2018, Georgii Logvynskyi was chosen as the winner of the "Best GR Specialist of the Year" Award in the nomination "The Best International Case".
+On March 29, 2018, Logvynskyi was chosen as the winner of the "Best GR Specialist of the Year" award in the nomination "The Best International Case".

+In December 2018, Logvynskyi voted for a resolution of the Verkhovna Rada about memorable dates and anniversaries that Ukraine will celebrate in 2019 at the state level, in particular the 110th anniversary of the organizer of Jewish pogroms in Western Ukraine, OUN activist Ivan Klymiv.

-In 2021, the Ukrainian Association of Government Relations Professionals and Lobbyists awarded Georgii Logvynskyi the IV All-Ukrainian GR-Prize 2021 for his significant achievements in the field of GR.
+In 2021, the Ukrainian Association of Government Relations Professionals and Lobbyists awarded Logvynskyi the IV All-Ukrainian GR-Prize 2021 for his achievements in the field of GR.